Yacurí National Park (Ecuador)

 Some of the most commonly visited park features include:

-Laguna Negra: an extremely deep lake in the caldera of an extinguished volcano, known for its medicinal waters and often visited by nearby traditional priests (or medicine men)
+Laguna Negra is an extremely deep lake in the caldera of an extinguished volcano, known for its medicinal waters and often visited by nearby traditional priests (or medicine men)

-Laguna Yacurí: the largest lake in the park and the park's namesake
+Laguna Yacurí is the largest lake in the park and the park's namesake

 There are also archaeological ruins including petroglyphs, plazas and cemeteries on the western side of the protected forest.